How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Are you and your partner thinking of getting married at the Capitol building in Madison, Wisconsin, but aren’t sure where to start?
-Then Ultimate Guide to getting Married at the Capitol in Madison, Wisconsin is for you!
-We’ll go over everything from:
+This Ultimate Guide to Getting Married at the Capitol in Madison, Wisconsin is for you!
+I’ll go over everything to ensure your wedding day is a success.

-After photographing dozens elopements in the Wisconsin State Capitol, I can say it is one of my favorite places to witness couples getting married.
+After photographing over 50 elopements in the Wisconsin State Capitol, I can safely say it’s the best choice for couples in Wisconsin and beyond looking to elope.
 The Capitol Building’s historical significance paired with beautiful light and simplicity makes it the perfect place for your intimate day.

-Shortly after you inquire here, I’ll check my calendar and we’ll set up a time to chat about your day!!
-If you’re not quite sure on a date yet, that’s okay!
+Shortly after you inquire here, we’ll set up a short call to talk about your plans.
+If you’re not quite sure on a date yet, that’s perfectly okay.
+That’s the one of the positives about eloping at the Capitol — everything is flexible!
 I’ll fill you in on all the details you need to know and share next steps.
-Once you’re booked, you will have exclusive access to my Capitol Elopement Guide — only for Anya Kubilus Photography clients!
+Once booked, you will have exclusive access to my Capitol Elopement Guide — only for Anya Kubilus Photography clients!

 Ready to make this official?
 Contact me today!

-This might be super obvious, but the first thing you’ll need is someone to legally marry you.
-I suggest finding someone first because they can have limited availability.
+After booking your photographer, the next step is to find someone to legally marry you.
+I suggest finding someone quickly because they may have limited availability.

 You can ask a friend to marry you and they can register to become ordained online at the Universal Life Church.
 The bonus of asking a friend to marry you is that they can tailor your ceremony to be more personal.